IosifPuha/StopSignDetector/README.md

 This repository contains MATLAB code for fine tuning a pre-trained RCNN model.
 Below is a breakdown of the functionalities provided:

+## Ground Truth Preparation Script:
+- **load gTruth.mat**: Loads ground truth data containing bounding box information and labels for stop signs in your training dataset.
+- if you want to use the program on your machine you have to change this line of code, providing the path where the images for training are saved:
+-

 ## Training Script:

-### Load Data:
+### Load Layers:
-- **load gTruth.mat**: Loads ground truth data containing bounding box information and labels for stop signs in your training dataset.
 - **load('rcnnStopSigns.mat', 'layers')**: Loads a pre-trained RCNN model architecture stored in the `rcnnStopSigns.mat` file.

 ### Define Training Options: